MarvinSt/vehicle-model/README.md

 ## Open Tasks

 - [ ] Implement chassis and body mass / inertia parameters and load these from JSON files
-- [ ] Steering mechanism kinematics
+- [x] Steering mechanism kinematics
-- [ ] Anti-rollbar has no stiffness at the moment
+- [ ] Anti-rollbar has no torsional stiffness at the moment
 - [ ] Wheel colliders and ground plane, so that the model can be dropped on the ground
 - [ ] Non-linear spring/damper characteristics
     - [ ] Bump stops